vicambulist/phase-4-practice-car-dealership/README.md

 }
 ```

+#### `DELETE /cars/:id`

+Deletes the car from the database.
+Returns 204 if the car was successfully deleted or 404 and an appropriate message if that car could not be found.

 *Please note the json that gets serialized may be a different order for any given response, don't focus on the order so much as making sure everything gets returned correctly...*